 denier contrarian will question claims, then reject the evidence.”
 Neil de Grasse Tyson

 It’s the point where George Dubya Bush — from his country’s USS Abraham Lincoln — declares victory over the enemy.
 But in this case, Richard Black’s declaration from his East London houseboat is hardly premature.
 The UK ‘contrarians’ lost this debate long before they entered it.
-Yet, in a strict sense, winning has never been a contrarian intention; muddying the media waters and delaying action on climate change has been.
+Yet in its strictest sense, winning has never been a contrarian intention; muddying the media waters and delaying action on climate change has been.

-In many ways, contrarian obstructionism continues to be devastatingly successful.
+Contrarian obstructionism continues to be devastatingly successful.
 But Denied does not dwell on what’s lost.
 Instead it puts the contrarians and their arguments to ridicule, and to rest.
-You see, climate denial is like a man in a coma whose family refuse to accept the inevitable.
-At some point, the plug has to be pulled — then everyone, save the contrarians, can move on with the business at hand.
+You see, climate denial is like the man in a coma whose family refuse to accept the inevitable.
+At some point, the plug has to be pulled — then everyone, save the contrarians, can move on with what’s next.

 Shipwrecked on the rock of facts

 Denied speaks loudly on science’s behalf, but as psychologists know, facts don’t work that well on us humans.
 Especially those of us who express beliefs for the purpose of performance rather than truth.
 I lazily lump the UK merchants of doubt — the Matt Ridleys, Nigel Lawsons, James Delingpoles, Christopher Bookers and Paul Homewoods (to name but a few) — straight into the “Denier” camp.
 Black rightly gives them more credit: ‘Conviction contrarian’ is the term he settles on, reflecting the fact that a handful “truly believe” they’re operating in good faith.

 In the UK, the Global Warming Policy Foundation (GWPF) sits stranded on top of the rock of facts.
 Three things strike you when you peer into their sanctum: